Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 ## After Class

 1. Research:

+- Application Coordinator Pattern
 - Data Source Design Pattern

-deep linking in ios
+- Deep Linking (in iOS)

 2. Follow on exercise to today's Activity 1:

 [Advanced coordinators in iOS - a tutorial](https://www.hackingwithswift.com/articles/175/advanced-coordinator-pattern-tutorial-ios)

+Resources Required:
+- you can use your completed app from Activity 1

+**TODO:**
-At minimum, complete these:
+At minimum, complete these sections of the tutorial:

 - How and when to use child coordinators
 - Navigating backwards

-Stretch Challenge:
+__*Stretch Challenge:*__
 - finish all of the implementation sections in this tutorial

 3. Continue working on your Course Project...